 - Risks that our common stock may be prohibited from trading on a national exchange if the Public Company Accounting Oversight Board (the "PCAOB") is unable to inspect our auditors.
 Our auditor, WWC, P.C., the independent registered public accounting firm that issued the audit report included elsewhere in this prospectus, as an auditor of companies that are traded publicly in the United States and a U.S.-based accounting firm registered with the PCAOB, is headquartered in Mateo, CA and is subject to laws in the United States pursuant to which the PCAOB conducts regular inspections to assess its compliance with the applicable professional standards.
-WWC, P.C., is not headquartered in Mainland China or Hong Kong and was not identified in this report as a firm subject to the PCAOB's determination announced on December 16, 2021.
+WWC, P.C., is not headquartered in Mainland China or Hong Kong.
 Notwithstanding the foregoing, if the PCAOB determines that it cannot inspect or fully investigate our auditor at such future time, trading in our common stock will be prohibited under the HFCA Act and Nasdaq may determine to delist our common stock.
 The delisting of our common stock, or the threat of their being delisted, may materially and adversely affect the value of your investment.
-See "Our common stock may be prohibited from being traded on a national exchange under the Holding Foreign Companies Accountable Act (the "HFCA Act"), if the Public Company Accounting Oversight Board (the "PCAOB") is unable to inspect our auditors for three consecutive years.
+See "Our common stock may be prohibited from being traded on a national exchange under the Holding Foreign Companies Accountable Act (the "HFCA Act") and the Accelerating Holding Foreign Companies Accountable Act (the "AHFCA Act"), if the Public Company Accounting Oversight Board (the "PCAOB") is unable to inspect our auditors for two consecutive years.
 The delisting of our common stock, or the threat of their being delisted, may materially and adversely affect the value of your investment." on page 29. - · Risks of potential approval of the China Securities Regulatory Commission (CSRC).
 While the application of the M&A Rules remains unclear, we believe, based on the advice of our PRC counsel, Grandall Law Firm, that the CSRC approval is not required for the listing and trading of our common stock on the Nasdaq Capital Market in the context of this offering.
 However, our PRC legal counsel, Grandall Law Firm, has further advised us that there remains some uncertainty as to how the M&A Rules will be interpreted or implemented in the context of an overseas offering and its opinions summarized above are subject to any new laws, regulations and rules or detailed implementations and interpretations in any form relating to the M&A Rules.
 We cannot assure you that relevant PRC governmental agencies, including the CSRC, would reach the same conclusion as we do.
 See "The approval of the China Securities Regulatory Commission (CSRC) may be required in connection with this offering under PRC law" on page 30.